containers/podman/docs/source/markdown/podman-run.1.md

 Limit write rate (in IO operations per second) to a device (e.g. **--device-write-iops=/dev/sda:1000**).

+**--disable-content-trust**

+This is a Docker specific option to disable image verification to a Docker registry and is not supported by Podman.
+This flag is a NOOP and provided solely for scripting compatibility.

 **--dns**=*ipaddr*

 Set custom DNS servers.
 Invalid if using **--dns** with **--network** that is set to **none** or **container:**_id_.